 In keeping with the journey theme, envision the destination.
 If you are wildly successful, what does it look like?
 What does it feel like?
 Have you quit your job and are jet-setting around the country doing interviews and book signings?
 Are you the writing rock star in your town and teach classes at the local community college?
-Does success mean that a handful of people in your inner circle enjoy your book and that’s validation enough to write the next one?
+Does success mean that a handful of people in your inner circle enjoy your book, and that’s validation enough to write the next one?
 Finally, consider why this vision is important to you.

 The next step is to set your goals.
 Do you want to sell one book to someone who isn’t your mother?
 Maybe it’s 100 books or 1,000 or 10,000.
-Or, maybe it’s not a specific a number.
+Or, maybe it’s not a specific number.
 Your goal might include being part of Oprah’s Book Club or becoming a New York Times Bestseller.
 It could be that you have more than one goal.
 Again, these are your goals.
 If your heart dreams big, go big.
 If your vision of success is in the pursuit of writing and not necessarily in the sales, your dream is no less valid.
 It’s important to articulate it in order to achieve it.

 It’s tempting, at this point, to jump right in and try random tools to build your following, but there is a little more work to do.

 Strategies are the different ways you achieve your goals.
 Suppose you want to sell 1000 books.
 Your strategies could be to get reviews, build your following on Facebook, build an email list, plan a book launch, and create an author website.
 The strategies are general categories and provide basic direction, but don’t nail down the specifics of how you’ll do it or the tools you’ll use to get you there.
 Start with 3-5 strategies that work toward achieving your goal.
 You don’t have to do everything.
-Creating a movie trailer and doing weekly podcasts might be great or they may be money or time-sucking endeavors.
+Creating a book trailer and doing weekly podcasts might be great, or they may be money or time-sucking endeavors.
 If you have no platform, start with the basics I mentioned above or even just a few of them.
 Once you build momentum, you can add more strategies to your author platform plan.

 Tactics are the specific steps you’ll take to meet your goals using the outlined strategies.
 For instance, if you want to build an email list, here are some tactics to employ: